SpoonX/aurelia-api/doc/configuration.md

 ## 8: Set default base URL

-All endpoints registered after this call will have the passed in URL prepended by default, rather than the current host.
+All endpoints registered after this call will use this default base URL, rather than the current host URL.